 TO THE BEAT OF A DIFFERENT DRUMMER

 The race we’ve been running, the parenting pace we’ve been keeping for twenty-five years, is about to drastically change.
 In fact, the very definition of what it means to be a parent is about to change.
 There’s a different rhythm, a different beat—one of a mentor, advisor, and friend.
 I’ve discovered I’m comfortable with this new stride as we make our way over to the sidelines.
 We’ll be ready with advice, counsel, or other help as needed.
 But we cannot run their races for them.
-The baton is passed, and there is a satisfying sensation of completeness.
-Other races may us and we have lovingly let go.
+The baton is passed, and there is a satisfying sensation of completeness because we have lovingly let go.

-Gazing at our children as they make their turns, it brings me pleasure to recognize traits emerging.
+Gazing at our children as they make their turns down their lanes, it brings me pleasure to recognize traits emerging.
 I see fruit of lessons learned as they pound the track.
-I see familiar etchings on their batons, added not by us but by their grandparents, or even great-grandparents.
+I also see familiar etchings on their batons, added not by us but by their grandparents, or even great-grandparents.
 They may stumble and make mistakes, but endurance is the key.
 The goal is not perfection, but purpose.
 I must trust that all three of the batons we’ve passed will help them stay the course, run their race, and lead them to their destiny.

 Just as my parents before me, I am determined to cheer my children on until my last breath.
 Pardon me as I make my way up in the stands.
 It’s not easy to just sit and watch after all these years.
 But, you see, we have these three runners soaring, blossoming, and shooting across the track, and I need to root them on.
 Before I take my seat, though, how much is that popcorn?

 I’m convinced there has to be such a thing as a baseball gene.
 I’m not sure what it looks like, but if OUR family DNA was diagrammed, my father Harold Worthington’s strand would look something like this….